DATAMIND-UK/.github/profile/README.md

 ## DATAMIND-UK's mission

-DATAMIND-UK aims to bring together a community of researchers and developers working (or simply interested) on mental health data science, while fostering discussion, collaboration and open science.
+DATAMIND-UK aims to bring together a community of researchers and developers working in (or simply interested on) mental health data science, while fostering discussion, collaboration and open science.
 This space is open to anyone—whether you’re embedded in DATAMIND, part of a partner institution, or simply interested in mental health data science.

 ## Why join DATAMIND-UK?

 You can find general information about GitHub Organizations [here](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
 However, some of the main benefits we would like to highlight are:

-:white_check_mark:**Community:** Connect with others passionate about mental health data science.

-:white_check_mark:**Early access:** Get early insights into projects shared within the organisation.
+:white_check_mark:**Connect with the community:** Join discussions, issues, or teams to share ideas and feedback—even if you're not leading a project.
+As a listed member, your interest is visible and others can easily connect with you.

+:white_check_mark:**Early access:** Get notified when new tools, datasets, and research code are released.
+Access resources before they’re widely shared, and stay ahead of the curve in mental health data science.

+:white_check_mark:**Learn by observing real-world projects:** Explore live, open-source projects from active researchers and developers.
+See how others manage code, document projects, structure collaboration—all great for learning best practices.

+:white_check_mark:**Shape the direction of mental health data science:** Your voice matters.
+Whether you're a researcher, developer, clinician, or person with lived experience, joining DATAMIND-UK means being part of the conversation right from the kitchen—where collaboration, code, and change begins.

+:white_check_mark:**Support open mental health data science:** Open science needs more than code!
+User testing, documentation writing, design input, or community support are all valuable contributions.

 ## Why contribute to DATAMIND-UK?

-Some of the reasons to host your projects in DATAMIND-UK instead of (only on) your personal GitHub account are:
+Some of the reasons to host your projects in DATAMIND-UK instead of—or in addition to—your personal GitHub account are:

 :white_check_mark: **Visibility**: Share your work with a focused community of mental health data scientists and stakeholders.